szabogabor91/gimlet-website/src/docs/how-to-structure-gitops-repositories.md

 ---
-layout: gimlet-cli
+layout: docs
-title: Concepts
+title: How-to structure gitops repositories
-lastUpdated: 2020-12-23
+lastUpdated: 2021-11-11
-tags: [gimletcli]
+tags: [docs]
 ---

-# Concepts
+# How-to structure gitops repositories

 GitOps looks straightforward from the outset, but early implementations showed that constructing your GitOps workflow is far from trivial.